brianpipa/OverdriveMP3Downloader/README.md

 * an .odm file from the library (instructions below)
 * This compiled code in the form of the .jar file - see the [releases page](https://github.com/brianpipa/OverdriveMP3Downloader/releases) to download it.

+## How it works
+When you run it, it will create a license file next to the ODM file, it will create a folder next to your ODM file with the same name and it will put the MP3s and the cover image in the new folder.
+For example, if your ODM file is at C:\Downloads\Eruption_9781668639344_10180481.odm, when you run it you will then have:
+* C:\Downloads\Eruption_9781668639344_10180481 (folder)
+* C:\Downloads\Eruption_9781668639344_10180481.odm.license
+* C:\Downloads\Eruption_9781668639344_10180481\*.mp3
+* C:\Downloads\Eruption_9781668639344_10180481\*.jpg

+NOTE: Once you have the .license file, do not delete it until you have all the MP3 files.
+They only allow you to get the license ONCE.

+You can rerun the code on the odm file multiple times, but it will skip any files you already have.

 ## Obtain an ODM file
-This is a little trickier than it was before.
+This is a little trickier than it used to be.
 Here is how I do it...
 Once I checkout an audiobook from Overdrive/Libby, go to your loans on the Overdrive site for you library.
 This URL will look like https://YOURLIBRARY.overdrive.com/account/loans - some actual examples are:
 * https://wakegov.overdrive.com/account/loans
 * https://hcplc.overdrive.com/account/loans
 * https://alexandria.overdrive.com/account/loans